 |Our new camera is able to zoom in further for this distant cloudy evening shot.|

-There’s no guaranty that the small village where we’ll live is free from risk but then, no place in the world is entirely free from danger, nor is any airport, pier, public places or even a private property.
+There’s no guaranty that the small village where we’ll live is free from risk but then, no place in the world is entirely free from danger, nor is any airport, pier, public places, or even private property.

 |The coastline in Opunake is jagged, rocky with many steep cliffs, hard to see this late in the day.|